awslabs/stable-diffusion-aws-extension/docs/en/developer-guide/api_authentication.md

 ## User Authentication

-In addition to using `x-api-key` as basic security verification, some APIs also require user verification.

-### Version 1.5.0 or later

-Your `username` should be included in the HTTP header as follows, for example, if the username configured on WebUI is `admin`, then:
+using `x-api-key`, you have full permission to operate the APIs.
+If you want to use the built-in multi-user permission authentication, please include `username` in the HTTP header.
+For example, if the username configured on WebUI is `admin`, then:

 ```config
 username: admin
 ```

-### Version 1.4.0 or earlier
+## Version 1.4.0 or earlier

+In addition to using `x-api-key` as basic security verification, APIs also require user verification.
 Your `Authorization` should be included in the HTTP header as follows:

 ```Config